File Coverage

 reducing the number of HTTP requests to the API and speeding up repeated queries.

-a cache key is constructed from the request.
+a cache key is constructed from the coordinates, date, and timezone.

 avoiding unnecessary API calls.